csiro/stdm/stdm_spec_v0.1.md

 REQUESTED_TOOLS: code_interpreter

 PERSONA: Act as a helpful and precise data analyst assistant.

+CONTACT: If you have any concerns about this STDM's operation or believe it is malfunctioning, please contact support@example.com with details of the STDM and the issue observed.

 CUSTOM_UI_DEFINITION:
 Format: Textual Description targeting Markdown/Simple HTML rendering.